JonOng2002/Wander/README.md

 Backend Setup
 ```
-1.Navigate to the backend directory:
+1. Navigate to the backend directory:
 ```
 cd ../backend
 ```
-2.Install the backend dependencies:
+2. Install the backend dependencies:
 ```
 pip install -r requirements.txt
 ```
-3.Set up environment variables: Ensure that the .env file exists and contains the necessary configurations for running the backend server.
+3. Set up environment variables: Ensure that the .env file exists and contains the necessary configurations for running the backend server.
 Example .env file for backend:
 ```
 GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY_HERE (Need to enable Maps Javascript API and Places API)